honeypieio/shrubcoop.org/content/women-of-shrub.md

-description = "Our volunteer Lauriane interviews Billie, Lili, and Mary for International Women's Day!" draft = true tags = [] title = "Women of Shrub" type = "news"
+description = "Our volunteer Lauriane interviews Billie, Lili, and Mary for International Women's Day!" draft = true tags = [] title = "Celebrating the Women of Shrub" type = "news"

 +++